-The base salary component of the compensation for the Company's executive officers aims to reflect salaries offered for positions involving similar responsibilities and complexity, internal equity comparisons, as well as the ability and experience of the Company's executive officers.
+The base salary component of executive compensation aims to reflect salaries offered for positions involving similar responsibilities and complexity, internal equity comparisons, as well as the ability and experience of the Company's executive officers.
 Competitive salaries enable the Company to attract and retain talented individuals who can ensure its current and long-term success.

-For Named Executive Officers, individual performance is measured based on the achievement of objectives determined annually by the executive officer together with the Chief Executive Officer and, with respect to the Chief Executive Officer, with the Corporate Governance Committee.
-Reference is made to the section "Position Descriptions" of this Circular for a description of the annual review process of the Chief Executive Officer's performance.
+For NEOs, individual performance is measured based on the achievement of objectives determined annually by the executive together with the Chief Executive Officer and, with respect to the Chief Executive Officer, with the Corporate Governance and HR Committee.
+Reference is made to the section entitled "Position Descriptions" for a description of the annual review process of the Chief Executive Officer's performance.

-Base salary of the executive officers was increased in fiscal 2011 and is competitive with the third quartile of salaries paid by the corporations in the Canadian Comparative Group.
-Mr. Brockman's base salary was determined to be within the first quartile of salaries paid in the US Comparative Group, which is below the Company's compensation objectives, and was therefore increased to better reflect his position and experience.
-Mr. Brockman's salary for fiscal 2011 is competitive with the median to the third quartile of salaries paid in the US Comparative Group.
+Base salary of the executive officers was increased in fiscal 2012 and was generally in line with the compensation policy objective of being competitive with the third quartile of salaries paid by the companies forming part of the CDN Comparative Group.
+Mr. Brockman's base salary was determined to be within the second quartile of salaries paid by companies in the US Comparative Group, which is below the Company's compensation objectives.
+Mr. Brockman's salary for fiscal 2012 was therefore increased to better reflect his position and experience, and is competitive with the third quartile of salaries paid by companies in the US Comparative Group.
+Ms. Wagner was appointed on April 1, 2011 as Executive Vice President, Human Resources.
+Due to her new appointment in such role, her base salary was set in the first quartile of salaries paid by companies forming part of the CDN Comparative Group, which is below the Company's compensation objectives.